Methods for Creating, Accessing and Assigning Timeseries objects

 A short code for the Performance Indicators for this object.
 A character string length

-or a named list for multi-language support.
-SeeDetails
+nPIor a named list for multi-language support.
+SeeDetails- Label

 A short label for the Performance Indicators for this object.
 Used to label axes on charts.
 Can be longer than

-but recommended to keep short as possible so it shows clearly in plots and tables.
-A character string lengthnPI
+Codebut recommended to keep short as possible so it shows clearly in plots and tables.
+A character string lengthnPIor a named list for multi-language support.
+SeeDetails- Description

 A description for the Performance Indicators for this object.
 Can include Markdown, see

-or a named list for multi-language support.
-SeeDetails
+Examples.
+A character string lengthnPIor a named list for multi-language support.
+SeeDetails- Time

 A numeric vector with values for the historical and projection time-steps.
 Must match length